Demo · Build · Transform · Enjoy

 A brighter room with storage in the vanity, twin mirrors, and flattering sconce lighting.

-Removing the peninsula cabinet increased usable space in the room.
+Removing the peninsula cabinet increased the room’s usable space.

 This bathroom remodel included restoring a vintage 1927 medicine cabinet.

-This kitchen was completely transformed by revealing a second window previously hidden behind the oven, hood, and surrounding cabinets.
+This kitchen was transformed by revealing a second window that had been hidden behind the oven, hood, and cabinetry.

-Removed the tub and reoriented a walk-in shower in line with the window.
+We removed the tub and reoriented the walk-in shower in line with the window.

 An odd nook was transformed into a cozy media built-in with storage.